 Individuals who have already experienced a cardiovascular event and required coronary intervention may fear that it is too late to improve heart health.
 Not true!
 A study examining the effects of introducing oats in patients demonstrated lower serum levels of inflammation markers secondary to high-fiber content, indicating reduced risk for additional heart-related health problems.

-TIPS: Nuts can be added to so many different foods including desserts, protein balls, granola, trail mixes, oatmeal, salads, and rice bowls!
-In addition, nut butters are a condiment packed with healthy fats that can be paired with fresh fruits, whole grains and added to smoothies.
+TIP: Nuts can be added to so many different foods including desserts, protein balls, granola, trail mixes, oatmeal, salads, and rice bowls!
+In addition, nut butters are a condiment packed with healthy fats that can be paired with fresh fruits, and whole grains and added to smoothies.

 Red wine has long been associated with antioxidant and anti-inflammatory properties, reducing oxidative stress in the body.
 These benefits are directly and very clearly correlated with reductions in the risk for cardiovascular disease as related to elevation of “good cholesterol” and reductions in “bad cholesterol.”